 “The second coming” was written in 1921.
 It is best known and significant poem of W.B.Yeats.
 It is also important that it is appropriate to the present age.

-The main themes of the poem are the second coming of The Christ, the revival of faith and revival of civilization.
+The main themes are the second coming of The Christ, the revival of faith and revival of civilization in the poem The Second Coming.

 The disorders after crucifixion of Christ